Table of Contents

 From a provisioning perspective, assigning an IP address to an uninventoried MAC address is treated exactly the same as assigning an IP address to an inventory item's MAC address.
 The only difference is that the assignment of an IP address to an uninventoried MAC Address is temporary - once the IP is removed, the MAC will disappear.

 The Data Usage tab allows you to view information regarding the data usage on the account - this tab will only function if you are using Sonar in a way that allows for the collection of data usage from the network.
+The data usage is displayed through a graph, which you can toggle between viewing the usage for the entire current billing period or just for the last 4 hours, and hovering your mouse cursor over any part of the graph will display the date, time, and the upload and download rates for easy viewing.
 For the Usage History, both the period start and end date and times are displayed, along with the total billable usage, the free usage (if any), and the overall total data usage on the account.

 All of an account's tickets will be available from within this tab.
 Below is an overview of the content that is displayed and the actions that you can take.